awsdocs/aws-config-developer-guide/doc_source/root-account-mfa-enabled.md

 # root\-account\-mfa\-enabled<a name="root-account-mfa-enabled"></a>

-Checks if your AWS account is enabled to use multi\-factor authentication \(MFA\) hardware device to sign in with root credentials\.
-The rule is NON\_COMPLIANT if any virtual MFA devices are permitted for signing in with root credentials\.
+Checks whether the root user of your AWS account requires multi\-factor authentication for console sign\-in\.

 **Identifier:** ROOT\_ACCOUNT\_MFA\_ENABLED